fumio125/fumio125.github.io/content/publication/2026_wacv_nakagawa/index.md

 ---
-title: 'CattleAct: Cattle interaction detection with joint learning of action-interaction latent space'
+title: 'Interaction-via-Actions: Cattle interaction detection with joint learning of action-interaction latent space'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here